hannaseithe/randomWalker/README.md

 - Probability to move to mouse Position?
 - other Patterns?
 Like Writing ... you can select Writing, and then provide the word (max?) you want to be typed
 - more generalized approach to DataBinding?
+- a more fun way to use do not cross line? maybe do not cross line, older than and younger than, that way I dont get immediately stuck, and if you get stuck on old stuff, you can still eventually move on?
+Or maybe if you get stuck you big_jump elsewhere?